A Good Spouse – Malachi 2

 Her husband also praises her: Proverbs 31:10-12,25-28 (HCSB)

-4 Marriage must be respected by all, and the marriage bed kept undefiled, because God will judge immoral people and adulterers.
+Marriage must be respected by all, and the marriage bed kept undefiled, because God will judge immoral people and adulterers.
 Hebrews 13:4 (HCSB)

-7 In the same way, you husbands must give honor to your wives.
+In the same way, you husbands must give honor to your wives.
 Treat your wife with understanding as you live together.
 She may be weaker than you are, but she is your equal partner in God’s gift of new life.
 Treat her as you should so your prayers will not be hindered.
 1 Peter 3:7 (NLT)

 Reflection

 Lord, if You have placed us in a marriage relationship, help us to follow Your will by honoring and loving our spouse today.
 Help us to listen carefully to them and to provide them with all the love and support they need to live a joyful and fulfilling life in You.
-Help us to move forward together in whatever holy direction You have chosen for us.
+Help us to move forward, together, in whatever holy direction You have chosen for us.

-And if we are currently single, show us the paths You have planned for us from the beginning of time.
+Lord, if we are currently single, show us the path You have planned for us from the beginning of time.
 Whatever Your will for us, help us to avoid harmful relationships and to pursue holy ones.
 May we live a fulfilled life honoring You either in singleness or marriage, whichever situation You have chosen for us in this season of life.
 We ask this in Jesus’ name, Amen.